 The special exhibition gallery, the Shop, Luther Hall, and the Lindner Family Café, located in the renovated area of the Museum, are all fully accessible to larger wheelchairs.
 To access these areas easily, please enter the parking garage and use the elevator located on all levels.
 Two small wheelchairs are available on a first-come, first-served basis and may be requested at the Admissions desk.

 Sensory tours for visitors with developmental, visual, or hearing impairment can be scheduled with two weeks’ advance notice.
-For information about reservations, contact the Education Assistant at (513)-684-4516 or firstname.lastname@example.org (Monday-Friday, 9 a.m.-5 p.m.)
+For information about reservations, contact the Learning and Engagement department at (513) 684-4516 or firstname.lastname@example.org (Monday–Friday, 9 a.m.–5 p.m.)

 Because of space constrictions, horizontal tandem strollers and vertical tandem strollers are not permitted.
 Parents with infants may use single strollers, lightweight umbrella strollers, or soft-front carriers.

 The coat room and lockers are located on the first floor.
 Coats cannot be carried through the galleries.
 Please plan on wearing your coat while touring the galleries or leave in coat check.

 Backpacks, packages, diaper bags, and laptop bags exceeding 13”h x 17”w x 8”d must be placed in a locker.
 Travel luggage and garment bags are not permitted in the coatroom.
 Please leave oversized items at home so you may comfortably enjoy your visit.

 Non-commercial photographs of the museum and the artworks in the permanent collection are permitted.
 Photography is not permitted in galleries that house loaned artworks.
 If you are uncertain, please consult with museum security.